 Sao Beach is your typical tropical beach with soft white sand and a beautiful turquoise ocean.

 There are several bars and restaurants where you can get a drink or grab a bite to eat.
-As you can expect with a popular place like this, prices are (much) higher than the average price level in Vietnam.
+As you can expect in a popular place like this, prices are (much) higher than the average price level in Vietnam.

 Another downside: Sao Beach has a serious trash problem and it’s not uncommon to see lots of plastic washed up on the beach.